pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsCurl/README.md

 - download the knox java client library and make it available to Java
 - download the groovy library and make it available to Java
-- compile the groovy script so that it is executable by Java
 - read the connection details in your connection.properties file
-- run the compiled groovy script as a Java application, making the connection details available as environment variables
+- execute the bash shell scripts,  making the connection details available to the scripts as environment variables

-All code is well commented and it is suggested that you browse the build.gradle and *.groovy scripts to understand in more detail how they work.
+All code is well commented and it is suggested that you browse the build.gradle and *.sh scripts to understand in more detail how they work.